Albantakis/autonomy/README.md

 # Autonomy

-Autonomy is a Python toolbox for computing measures of autonomy on small artificial agents defined by their transition probability matrices.
+`autonomy` is a Python package for computing measures of autonomy on small artificial agents defined by their transition probability matrices.

 **If you use this code, please cite the paper:**